lambdalisue/vim-gita/README.md

 After you solve all conflicts, open a status window and mark the file as solved by hitting `-a`.

+### Browse

+To open a current line or a selected region of a git managed file, execute the following command

+    :Gita browse

+It will open a corresponding url in your default browser.
+Currently GitHub.com and BitBucket.org is supported (user can add extra patterns with `g:gita#interface#browse#extra_translate_patterns`).

+You can just echo or yank the url if you specify `--echo` or `--yank` option like below

+    :Gita --yank

+If you want to open, echo, or yank url of other files, just list filenames before options like

+    :Gita README.md LICENSE.md --echo

+If you want to specify a exact version of the file, add `--exact` option.

 ### Statusline